webrecorder/public-web-archives/README.md

 - If you would like to make your fork, public or private, feel free to do that as the list is released into the public domain under CC0.

-### How does this relate to the Webrecorder project?
+### What tools use this list?

+None yet!

+But we hope that this will change, and would be happy to add any tools that make use of this list, directly or directly.

+A future release of [pywb](https://github.com/ikreymer/pywb) will likely add support for reading this list directly.

+[Webrecorder](https://webrecorder.io/) may use this list to provide users the ability to work with existing web archives.

+### Who created this list?

-The [Webrecorder project](https://webrecorder.io/) aims to promote distributed web archiving, encouraging others to create and run their own web archives.
-Having a growing web archive list aligns perfectly with these goals.
+This list originates with the [Webrecorder project](https://github.com/webrecorder/), which aims to promote distributed web archiving, encouraging anyone to create and run their own web archives.
+Having a public, distributed web archive list aligns perfectly with this mission.

-Webrecorder may use this list to help users augment existing public web archives and create new archives.

-### Why isn't Webrecroder included in this list?

-Good question!
-Mostly because there is not a single access point for public collections.
-Webrecorder allows users to create public and private collections, and there is not a way to access the content that users have made public through a single access point.

-This question will help us motivate to solve this issue :)
+You may note that Webrecorder is not yet included in this list!
+This is mostly due to to current technical limitations.
+Webrecorder allows users to create public and private collections, and there is not yet a way to access the content that users have made public through a single access point.
+This answer is here to remind us to solve this issue :)

 ### License
 ![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)

-This document and the accompanying webarchives.yaml list are released into the public domain under CC0.
+This document and the accompanying [webarchives.yaml](webarchives.yaml) list are released into the public domain under CC0.